Everything You Need To Know About The Music Industry: History, Players, Income Streams, Copyright, Marketing, Contracts, Trends, And Organizations

 Major Players in the Music Industry

-The music industry is comprised of various major players who play crucial roles in the development, distribution, and management of music.
-These players include record labels, streaming platforms, and artist management companies.
+The music industry is comprised of various major who play crucial roles in the development, distribution, and management of music.
+These include record labels, streaming platforms, and artist management companies.
 Each of these entities contributes to the success and growth of the music industry in their own unique ways.

 Record Labels